Michael O'Neill

 The Takeaway: Give Them Something (Reusable) To Talk About

 Customer behaviour has long been shifting toward one that puts eco-friendliness and environmental awareness above all — but sustainability goes beyond that.
 Make sure that your brand is showcasing these values and placing them on display through long-lasting products that are built with a sustainable purpose in mind.
+This can lead to improved customer service ratings and a more meaningful shopping experience.

 Tactic No. 4: An Expansive, User-Friendly Approach to Branded Content